 - Tech and web design

-As you probably already know, mastering tech & web design skills can bring in a lot of benefits in result.
+As you probably already know, mastering tech & web design skills can bring in a lot of benefits as result.
 In fact, I own my own web design agency with a few clients in my queue right now.
-The current need for web design might mean that you won’t need to find a regular full-time job right away, but can instead focus on project-basis side gigs.
+The current need for web design might mean that you won’t need to find a regular full-time job right away but can instead focus on project-basis side gigs.
 This profession comes with the flexibility to work whenever you want, plus it’s really one of the most lucrative side hustles on the list.
 Check out Upwork, Remote.co and Working Not Working for more side hustles on the topic.

 - Virtual assisting

 One of the most lucrative side gigs on this list is virtual assisting.
-If you’re a good organizer, know time-management and are able to work alone, then being a virtual assistant might be the real deal for you.
+If you’re a good organizer, know time-management, and are able to work alone, then being a virtual assistant might be the real deal for you.
 When it comes to money, you can earn anywhere between $10 to $75, even $100 per hour!
 This is huge and if you know how to do your job the right way, then doing a side hustle might be even better than a 9-5 for you.
 Check out Boldly and BaleySolutions for virtual assisting jobs.

 Many believe that being an artist isn’t going to pay off, but the truth is, you have to find the right channels for art display.
 Luckily, today there are many companies that do all the logistics and other administrative stuff.
 So, all you have to do is to unleash your inner creativity and start working on your art!
 For example, Society6 and RedBubble let you sell your art under a certain royalty, and then you get anywhere between 2-3% to 20%, even more.